astral-sh/ruff/docs/linter.md

 ```

 To ignore a specific rule across an entire file, add the line `# ruff: noqa: {code}` anywhere in the
-file preferably towards the top, like so:
+file, preferably towards the top, like so:

 ```python
 # ruff: noqa: F841